-Our empirical work began in 2005-06, and at the time we investigated ways to build a large database of FOSS projects for quantitative analysis that was potentially representative of the (unknown) population of FOSS projects.
-At the outset, our interest was to build a dataset that would more accurately reflect the (unknown) population of FOSS projects.
+Our empirical work began in 2005-2006, and at the time we investigated ways to build a large database of FOSS projects for quantitative analysis that was potentially representative of the (unknown) population of FOSS projects.
 At the time, the dominant location on the web to find FOSS was the hosting site Sourceforge.net (SF).
-It was, and arguably still is the largest free/libre or open source software project-hosting site on the Internet (Deek and McHugh, 2007:152).2
+It was, and arguably still is the largest free/libre or open source software project-hosting site on the Internet (Deek and McHugh 2007, 152).2